busynoggin/templavoila_framework/Documentation/InstallationAndUpgrading/Installation.rst

 Install and setup the TemplaVoila Framework extension
 ================================

+The TemplaVoila Framework extension will be availble in the TER in the Fall.
+You can get a copy now at `github.com/busynoggin <http://github.com/busynoggin>`_.
+A manual is located at `www.busynoggin.com/extensions/bn_templavoilaframework/ <http://www.busynoggin.com/extensions/bn_templavoilaframework/>`_

 -   Create a folder in the TYPO3 page tree to contain your template objects.
 It is typically named "Site Resources."
 Next create folders for Generated Content 1 and Generated Content 2.
 Note their uids.
 You can find the uid by hovering over the folder icon.

     .. figure:: Images/FolderSetup.png